 AI adoption, on the other hand, remains partial, with mixed results on the ground and limited first-hand experience among candidates.
 While this may well change in the coming years, forward-thinking companies will realize the most benefit by taking a balanced approach.
 And that means evaluating the pros and cons of potential tech investments through the eyes of their people — their most important asset.

-You can see the key findings of our survey here.
+You can see the full results of our survey here.
 And to learn more about our high-tech, high-touch approach at Randstad Technologies, including how our talent can move your business forward, contact us today.